 6. It is also important to prevent robbing.
 It has always been accepted that the robbed colony suffers.
 Now the robbing colony itself can be the victim from by invading mites.

 The message is clear.
 Effective Varroa control should be undertaken as a beekeeper community effort.
 If not, then presence of nearby infested colonies (sometimes called “Varroa bombs”) will quickly undermine the money and effort any beekeeper expends to control mite populations.
+Dr. Clarence Collison provides as closer in depth look at the issue.

 Perhaps the best example of communal Varroa control is found in the small country of Israel.
 Beekeeping there is highly regulated and strict penalties are in force for beekeepers that stray.
 That country, as a consequence, has perhaps the best honey bee disease and pest control strategy in the world.